topher200/assertion-context/README.md

 # Getting it set up
 ## Server installation instructions
 We run everything in kubernetes.
-Please set up a kubernetes cluster.
+Please set up kubectl locally and connect to a kubernetes cluster.
 Then, on your development machine...
  - install kubernetes-helm
  - clone this repo
  - fill out .env with config variables. requires these fields: